Yarikyaroslav/HyperbolicEmbeddings/README.md

 ## Overview

-This document serves as a guide for the Jupyter notebook containing several key functions related to the exploration and application of the hyperbolic Laplacian in graph theory.
-The notebook focuses on decision trees, examining how hyperbolic geometry can be applied to graph analysis and embedding.
+This document serves as a guide for the Jupyter notebook containing several key classes and methods related to the exploration and application of the hyperbolic Laplacian in graph theory.
+The notebook focuses precisely on decision trees, examining how (ultra-)hyperbolic geometry can be applied to graph analysis and embedding.
+## Classes
+### 1. `Tree`
+#### Instances
+- `__tree`: A `sklearn.tree._tree.Tree` decision tree structure, stored at initialization
+- `__adj_matrix`: Upper triangular adjacency matrix for the given `__tree` instance. (optional)
+- `node_count`: public instance describing the number of nodes in a tree
 ## Functions Included

 ### 1. `create_adjacency_matrix(tree)`